 Free shipping on orders over $150 Australia wide

-The Hardy name has been synonymous with South Australian wine since the 1850s and Bec Hardy continues that tradition, building on the experience and reputation of her predecessors.
+The Hardy name has been synonymous with South Australian wine since the 1850s and Bec Hardy continues that tradition, building on the experience and reputation of her predecessors with a modern twist on 170 years of winemaking heritage.
 Bec’s family has been tending vineyards in the premium maritime region of McLaren Vale since the her great-great-great grandfather, Thomas Hardy, arrived from the UK in 1850.
 Thomas was the region’s first settler and is widely regarded as the father of the South Australian wine industry.

 Bec Hardy is a 6th generation member of the Hardy family with a degree in Viticultural Science.
 After working in the UK and Australian wine markets, she has gained extensive national and international experience in wine production, marketing and exporting.
 In 2010, Bec returned to the family business from Sydney to manage Wines by Geoff Hardy’s portfolio of wine brands across the company’s domestic and international markets.